SEE333 - Power System Protection Design and Safety

 |Scheduled learning activities - campus||

-2 x 1 hour class per week, 1 x 2 hour seminars per week, 1 x 3 hour studio/practical per week (alternated weekly).
+2 x 1 hour online content per week (recordings provided), 1 x 2 hour seminars per week, 1 x 3 hour studio/practical per week (alternated weekly).
 Students are required to attend and participate in practical activities for this unit at scheduled sessions on multiple days during the trimester.

 |Scheduled learning activities - cloud (online)||

-2 x 1 hour class (pre-recorded) per week, 1 x 2 hour online seminar per week.
+2 x 1 hour online content per week (recordings provided) per week, 1 x 2 hour online seminar per week.
 Students are required to attend and participate in practical activities at the Geelong Waurn Ponds Campus on the particular scheduled two days during the intensive week (typically Week 6 to complete assessment tasks 2 and 4).